-Section 4.1 Prescribed Statement of Actuarial Opinion - The Model requires the illustration actuary to certify annually that the illustrated scale and the disciplined current scale are in compliance both with the requirements as set forth in the Model and with the requirements set for in this ASOP.
+Section 4.1 The Model requires the illustration actuary to certify annually that the illustrated scale and the disciplined current scale are in compliance both with the requirements as set forth in the Model and with the requirements set forth in this ASOP.
 Certifications should also be made for newly introduced forms before a new policy form is illustrated.

 A. The Model requires the illustration actuary to certify that the DCS of nonguaranteed elements for illustrated plans of insurance within the scope of the Model meet the requirements of the Model.
 In addition, the Model applies to "policies sold on or after the effective date" of the Model.
 Most actuaries would certify to the scale in effect as of the certification as well as scales used since the last certification.
 This is consistent with item 11.17 in the NAIC's Q&A Life Illustration Model Regulation as of March 19, 1997.
-In addition, Section 11 B (5) and (6) of the Model requires that certain disclosures be made in the certification.
-A sample certification follows, however the reader should keep in mind that he or she is the party ultimately responsible for the form of the certification and the following only provides an example that may or may not apply in the reader's specific situation.
+In addition, Section 11.B(5) and (6) of the Model requires that certain disclosures be made in the certification.

+A sample certification follows; however, the reader should keep in mind that he or she is the party ultimately responsible for the form of the certification and the following only provides an illustrative example that may or may not apply in the reader's specific situation.

 The sample certification language is meant to cover a variety of common situations but does not cover all possible situations or additional state requirements and should be adapted and altered as the actuary deems necessary or appropriate.
-The individual actuary is responsible for assuring that the language used in the illustration certification accurately represents the situation and the actuary's opinion.
-The actuary should not use the sample certification language provided herein as a substitute for language that is more appropriate to a given situation.
+The individual actuary is responsible for ensuring that the language used in the illustration certification accurately represents the situation and the actuary's opinion.
+The certification language below is provided for illustrative purposes only and is not a substitute for language that may be more appropriate to a given situation.